+People always look for various kinds for entertainment.
+Some find fun in video games or visiting websites such as jackpot-promo-code.co.uk, and others are more into running and playing sports.
 Sports tend to be very entertaining and dynamic, right?
 For the most part, yes.
-Most sports have some sort of movement where the athlete has to either run and hit something with their feet, or run and hit something with their hands or rackets, mallets and other equipment.
+Most sports have some sort of movement where the athlete has to either run and hit something with their feet, hands or rackets.

 Relatively stationary sports are not as entertaining, or at least, that is how most people feel.
 Then, when sports like golf are on the TV, they often switch and do not want to watch it, because it is the most boring sport in the world?
 Well, not exactly, golf can be entertaining, as well as exciting and here is why.